- This event has passed.

 The description of records and the creation of finding aids are the method for providing access to your archival holdings.
 The Rules for Archival Description (RAD) is the Canadian standard which guides our descriptive work.
-This 2-day workshop will introduce and explain the rules in RAD.
-It will focus on the practical uses of RAD and its integration into Nova Scotia’s shared archival database, MemoryNS.
-This will include online activities and uploading content to MemoryNS.
+This 2-day workshop introduces and explains the rules in RAD.
+It focuses on the practical uses of RAD and its integration into Nova Scotia’s shared archival database, MemoryNS.
+This includes online activities and uploading content to MemoryNS.

 Digital copies of RAD (2008 version) can be downloaded from the Canadian Council of Archives website.
 We will also have hard copies on hand for reference.

 This workshop is part of the CNSA Archival Certificate Program.

 Learning is done through a combination of lecture, personal reading, and practical MemoryNS based exercises over a 2-day period in an informal, friendly atmosphere.